Rogers woman sentenced to 22 years in prison after parking lot incident involving police

 Smith asked to search the vehicle, but the two declined the request.
 Smith requested another officer come to the scene with his police dog, according to the affidavit.

 George jumped in the driver's seat, put the key in the ignition and attempted to shift the vehicle into drive, according to the affidavit.
-Smith grabbed the gear shift and ordered George to stop, and the two continued to struggle over the keys and gear shift, the affidavit states.
+Smith grabbed the gear shift and ordered George to stop, the affidavit states.

 Michael Alexander, another Bentonville officer, arrived at the scene with police dog Bico, according to the affidavit.
 Alexander released his dog into the vehicle after George failed to comply with orders, according to the affidavit.